 HF etching is a dry vapor (plasma-less) etch process to remove sacrificial oxide layers, primarily used to release silicon MEMS structures.Download

 Nearly all silicon MEMS devices are created using a sacrificial silicon oxide layer, which when removed, "releases" the silicon MEMS structure and allows free movement.

 Silicon oxide is typically etched by hydrogen fluoride :

 SiO2 + 4 HF → SiF4 (g) + 2 H2O

 The most widespread method of HF based etch release is wet chemical etching using a mixture of HF and water.
-However, as the HF, or subsequent rinsing solutions, dry it can cause "stiction", by pulling the free-moving microstuctures together which remain adhered to each other after release, reducing device yields.
-Another potential issue with wet HF etching is that it will corrode any exposed metals, most notably aluminium, on the wafer.
+However, as the HF, or subsequent rinsing solutions dry, it can cause "stiction" by pulling the free-moving microstuctures together which remain adhered to each other after release, reducing device yields.
+Another potential issue with wet HF etching is that it will corrode any exposed metals, most notably aluminium, which is widely used on MEMS wafers.

 To avoid these issues, dry HF vapor can be used.
 A gaseous etchant also penetrates smaller features more easily and allows longer undercuts.

 Alcohol (A) ionises the HF vapor and acts as a catalyst: